 A key question in this field is what drives the variation in parental language.
 One major factor appears to be socio-economic status (SES).
 In their seminal study, Hart and Risley (1995, 2003) demonstrated a startling gap in the number of words produced by mothers in low SES families (62,000 words/week) versus high SES (215,000 words/week).
 Extrapolating from these data yielded the now notorious estimate of a ‘30 million word gap’ between the number of words heard by children in low- and high-SES families by the age of four.
 The difference in quantity was accompanied by differences in the type of language input, with higher-SES families using greater lexical diversity, syntactic complexity and decontextualised language.
 The potential impact of these differences on children’s language and subsequent literacy development has attracted considerable policy attention in the US and elsewhere.
 However, it is important to note that in addition to the differences between SES groups, there is also wide variability in parental language within SES groups – both across different communities of nominally similar SES as well as within any given group (Sperry et al., 2019).
 In addition to SES, and sometimes confounded with it, there are other broad contextual factors that are associated with parental language input, including maternal age, culture, ethnicity, and multilingualism, as well as other sources of language input to the child such as siblings and peers, and caregivers in the extended family or childcare settings; all of these have been shown to be associated to a greater or lesser extent with early language development (Hoff, 2006).

 Furthermore, genetically influenced variation in children’s and parents’ language ability can also be expected to contribute to the nature of linguistic interactions.
 Individual variation in language ability is at least partially underpinned by genetic variation (Hayiou-Thomas et al., 2012), and genetic effects do not operate independently of the environment (Plomin, DeFries & Loeholin, 1977).
 Evocative gene-environment correlation refers to the case in which children with different levels of proficiency elicit different responses from their parents – in the context of language, parents may adjust the way they speak to provide a better fit with their child’s needs.
-Longitudinal studies showing that parental language input at an earlier time-point is predictive of children’s language at a later time-point control for the possibility of an inflation of the concurrent association between input and child language, but they cannot rule out a cumulative, long-term effect of parental responsiveness to their child’s genetically-influenced language ability.
 A second possibility is that of passive gene-environment correlation, in which the parent’s genetic make-up not only affects their child’s linguistic skills through genetic inheritance, but also influences the linguistic environment that they provide for their child (Hart et al., 2021).
 In the only genetically-sensitive study to date that has addressed this possibility directly, Dale et al. (2015) demonstrated not only that parental ‘informal language stimulation’ – on the face of it an environmental measure - was genetically influenced, but that the association between parental language stimulation at age 3 and child language at age 4 was significantly and moderately due to shared genetic effects.
 That is, the language environment that parents provide for their children is correlated with the genetic predispositions that affect both parents’ and children’s language.

 1.3 The home literacy environment